FAMILY & CHILD WORKER (BILINGUAL)

 • Implement SNAP therapeutic model guided by CBT framework and incorporate additional therapeutic modalities as required.

-• Assumes other responsibilities as assigned from Mental Health & Counselling Director
+• Assumes other responsibilities as assigned from Mental Health & Counselling Director.

 QUALIFICATIONS

-• Must be a member in good standing with a regulated professional college (i.e. CRPO, OCSWSSW)
+• Must be a member in good standing with a regulated professional college (i.e., CRPO, OCSWSSW).

 • Knowledge and experience working with Black and racialized families, individuals, and children.

-• Knowledge and experience working with families, individuals and children that coexist with
+• Knowledge and experience working with families, individuals and children who coexist with hardships related to poverty, discrimination, and other societal inequities.

-• A minimum of 2-3 years’ professional experience working with Black and racialized families,
+• A minimum of 2–3 years’ professional experience working with Black and racialized families, individuals and children with concerns related to mental health and other emotional/behavioral concerns.

-• Lived experience of Black/other racialized communities In Ottawa is an asset.
+• Lived experience of Black/other racialized communities in Ottawa is an asset.

-• Experience with developing and facilitating group programming focusing on mental & emotional
+• Experience with developing and facilitating group programming focusing on mental and emotional health and other emotional/behavioral barriers.

-• Bilingualism is an asset (English, French, Somali, Arabic, etc.)
+• Bilingualism is an asset (English, French, Somali, Arabic, etc.).

 • A valid driver’s license and access to a vehicle is mandatory.

-We are an equal opportunity employer and encourage all interested candidates to submit a detailed resume
+We are an equal opportunity employer and encourage all interested candidates to submit a detailed resume and cover letter by email to careers@britanniawoods.com.
+We thank all applicants for their interest; however, only those selected for an interview will be contacted.